-- Carl in Jimmy Neutron wore these when he channeled John Lennon in the episode where Jimmy forms a band.
+- Carl in The Adventures of Jimmy Neutron: Boy Genius wore these when he channeled John Lennon in the episode where Jimmy forms a band.
 He also adopts the Liverpudlian accent and travels with a generically-Asian-looking "assistant."
 (It's a kid's show.)

 - The Ice King from Adventure Time had these when he was a human named Simon Petrikov.

 - Both Daria from Daria and her Aunt Amy wear these.